covia-ai/covia/docs/white-paper.md

 An agent is a system component that supports the Covia protocol, and can respond to protocol requests.
 As such, it represents the "server" aspects of a Covia enabled system in the client/server model.

 Typically, an agent represents one or more venues, under the control and governance of a single organisation.
-An organisation may operate many agents, perhaps representing different functions, geographies or IT infrastructure domains.
+An organisation may operate multiple agents, perhaps representing different functions, geographies or IT infrastructure domains.

 Agents provide access to back-end systems such as storage, GPU compute clusters, databases or enterprise services.
 This role is critical, because it allows existing data assets and infrastructure to be harnessed in the Covia ecosystem.
 There is significant economic and strategic value in the fact that agents can enable access to such resources *without* requiring significant changes to existing systems.